 Freed in Christ: Race, Ethnicity, and Culture expresses the ELCA’s calling to celebrate culture and ethnicity.
-This calling commits the ELCA to confront racism, to engage in public leadership, witness and deliberation on these matters, and to advocate for justice and fairness for all people.
+This statement commits the ELCA to confront racism; to engage in public leadership, witness, and deliberation on these matters; and to advocate for justice and fairness for all people.
 The statement is grounded in the conviction that the church has been gathered together in the joyful freedom of the reign of God as announced by and embodied in Jesus.
 That reign has not come in its fullness, but the message of God's yes to the world breaks down all dividing walls as we live into that promise.

 In daily life, cultural, ethnic and racial differences matter, but they can be seen and celebrated as what God intends them to be – blessings rather than means of oppression and discrimination.
-We are a church that belongs to Christ, where there is a place for everyone.
+We are a church that belongs to Christ, which means we are to be a place for everyone as Christ is for everyone.
 Christ’s church is not ours to control, nor is it our job to sort, divide, categorize or exclude.
 This statement was adopted by the 1993 ELCA Churchwide Assembly.